Bone Biology and Mechanics Lab: BBML

 Recent Lab News

-The BBML is looking for highly motivated candidates with a solid background in musculoskeletal biomechanics to take the lead on one of several funded projects from the NSF, VA, or NIH.
+The BBML is actively looking for highly motivated graduate students and postdoctoral candidates with a solid background in musculoskeletal biomechanics to take the lead on one of several funded projects from the NSF, VA, or NIH.
 Ideally, the candiates will have experience with in vivo experiments and working as a mentor of students in a research setting.
 Please click here for information on how to become a part of our team.

 Archived News Items